 Polish and symmetry also affect the beauty of a diamond.
 Polish refers to the smoothness of the diamond’s facets.
 Symmetry refers to the alignment of the facets.
 Even with a good cut, poor symmetry can redirect light return, causing it to exit through the pavilion instead of the table.
 A poor polish can make a diamond appear dull and lifeless.

 Most larger diamonds are accompanied by a certificate that grades and describes a diamond’s cut, including separate grades for polish and symmetry.
 The certificate normally states how the is diamond cut & shapes as well as the weight.

 Why aren’t all diamonds cut to ideal proportions?

 To cut a diamond perfectly, a craftsman often needs to cut away more than 40% of the rough diamond.
 The ideal cut and weight retention – the primary determinant of a diamond’s value.

-Whatever your chosen diamond cut & shapes of stone we can design a bespoke engagement ring as individual as you.
+Whatever your chosen diamond cut & shapes of stone we can design bespoke engagement rings as individual as you.
 So come have a chat with the Rubie Rae team and see what we can do for you.